microth/PathLSTM/README.md

 # News

-April 2017: Please note that an incorrect package name caused incompatibility errors with `srl-ACL16-eng.model`.
-This has now been fixed.
-The repository now also contains a compiled archive (`pathlstm.jar`) of the PathLSTM source code.
+April 2017: The repository now also contains a compiled archive (`pathlstm.jar`) of the PathLSTM source code.
 Feel free to use this if you are unable or unwilling to compile the code yourself.

+May 2017: The source code and pre-compiled jar file are updated with additional code to support the FrameNet-based SRL model described in Roth (ICCG 2016).
+Note that this model requires syntactic preprocessing using external tools.

 # PathLSTM